codemagic-ci-cd/codemagic-docs/content/yaml-publishing/github-releases.md

 This guide only applies to workflows configured with the **codemagic.yaml**.
 {{</notebox>}}

-## Publishing to GitHub releases
+Publishing happens only for successful builds triggered on tag creation and is unavailable for manual builds.

 {{<notebox>}}
 As of deprecating the GitHub OAuth integration, Codemagic no longer has write access to the repositories.
 Setting up a personal access token is needed to publish releases to GitHub.
 Please follow the instructions below.
 {{</notebox>}}

-Publishing happens only for successful builds triggered on tag creation and is unavailable for manual builds.

 1. Create a personal access token in GitHub as described [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 2. Add the personal access token as an environment variable with the name `GITHUB_TOKEN` in the `environment` section.